flairysky/secretsobservatory/posts/poem_fourth_act.md

 Now, all we need to check is that this relation satisfies all three axioms of the equivalence relation, which follows immediately, and I leave it to you to check this.<br>
 Conversely,<br>
 given an equivalence relation on an arbitrary set $S$, we need to show that such an equivalence relation gives rise to a partition of that set.
 But since we already saw that every element of the set must be contained in some equivalence class and no equivalence class is empty and does not overlap with any other equivalence class, collecting all equivalence classes gives us, by definition, a partition of $S$.<br>

 Hence, we proved the assertion.
 Finally, from what we just saw, given a set $S$ with an equivalence relation $\sim$,<br>
-we can collect all the classes and so construct a new set (linguistically obvious from this sentence), and we denote such a set by the symbol $S/{\sim}$,<br>
+we can collect all the classes and so construct a new set (_linguistically_, this is obvious from this sentence as it goes exactly as the definition of a set, "a collection of objects", where we just replaced the word objects with classes), and we denote such a set by the symbol $S/{\sim}$,<br>
 i.e., $S/{\sim}$ is a set containing all the equivalence classes; thus the elements of $S/{\sim}$ are $[a]$, where $[a]$ denotes an equivalence class represented by $a \in S$.<br>

 There is one important way one may define an equivalence relation, which we will now illustrate.<br>
 Given an association between two sets, say $f:S \to S'$ such that $x \mapsto f(x)$, and we denote by $\operatorname{Im}(f)$ the image of $f$, i.e., given $y \in \operatorname{Im}(f)$, we know there is at least one $x \in S$ such that $f(x)=y$.
 If $f$ is injective, then there is only one such $x$, but if $f$ is not injective, then there might be several such elements $x$ which $f$ maps to the same $y$.<br>
 Thus, we define the **inverse image** of an element $y \in \operatorname{Im}(f)$, which is the collection of all elements in the domain that $f$ maps to $y \in \operatorname{Im}(f)$.<br>
 Symbolically, we denote it by $f^{-1}(y)=\{x \in S \mid f(x)=y\}$.<br>

 **Remark**: Notice that the symbol $f^{-1}(y)$ does not mean that $f$ has an inverse!<br>
-$f$ has an inverse only if each such inverse image would consist of a single element!
+$f$ has an inverse only if each such inverse image would consist of a single element for each element!
 Then we would have $f^{-1}: \operatorname{Im}(f) \to S$.<br>

 Now, the reason we introduced this notation of an inverse image of elements in the image of an association is that it partitions the domain of the association, i.e., it gives us an equivalence relation on the domain of that association.<br>
 An equivalence relation defined by an association is often called **congruence**, and one might call it **congruence modulo** $f$, since it is defined by this association $f$.<br>
-One also often calls these inverse images **fibres**.<br>
+One also often calls these inverse images (i.e. equivalence classes) **fibres**.<br>

+__Remark regarding the names:__<br>
 The notion of congruence modulo something was first introduced by Gauss as he introduced integers modulo some other integer, but why it is called modulo, fibre, etc., will be shown later; at this stage I just wanted to introduce this notion and make you aware of it.

-**Unrelated but useful remark**:<br>
-In mathematics the word "<strong>formal</strong>" appears a lot and can have two meanings:
-We are used to speaking about "formal" and "informal," but in mathematics it is often the case that when we say something is defined "formally" (in a symbolic manner) in some way, we mean that "it has the specific form" without showing that this form actually has any meaning or substance to it.
-Usually we then go on and show that it is indeed the case, which is the reason why we defined it in such a formal way first.

 ---